danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 Stage: model_tests
 * **mr_dbt_tests_manual**: Runs all of the tests
-  * Note: it is not necessary to to run this job if you've run any of the model stage jobs as tests are included.
+  * Note: it is not necessary to run this job if you've run any of the model stage jobs as tests are included.

 </details>